November 12, 2024

 Short Sellers Have A $11 Billion Bet Claiming Crypto Rally Is Over

-The majority of these bets are concentrated on MicroStrategy Inc. and Global Inc., constituting over 80% of the sector’s total short interest.
+The majority of these bets are concentrated on MicroStrategy Inc. and Coinbase Global Inc., constituting over 80% of the sector’s total short interest.

 As Bitcoin’s value has increased by over 65% year-to-date, elevating the entire sector, short sellers have incurred paper losses close to $6 billion.
 Nonetheless, these traders are intensifying their short positions, either in anticipation of a Bitcoin price correction or as a hedge against their actual Bitcoin holdings.

-Particularly, in the last 30 days, there has been a notable increase in short positions against , with traders $974 million against the company, despite its share price growth.
+Particularly, in the last 30 days, there has been a notable increase in short positions against MicroStrategy, with traders investing $974 million against the company, despite its share price growth.
 This move has surpassed the reduction in short positions—known as short covering—in companies like Coinbase, Marathon Digital Holdings Inc., and Hive Digital Technologies Ltd., according to S3.

 This trend has elevated MicroStrategy’s short interest, now exceeding 20% of its available stock, positioning it as one of the most shorted stocks in the US, alongside major firms such as Nvidia Corp., Microsoft Corp., and Apple Inc.